ollies5/username/README.md

 ```

 ## How the Script Works
-The script uses a `while` loop with `read -r` to process each username from standard input line by line.
-Before validation, it removes any carriage return characters to handle Windows-style line endings.
-The username is then piped to `grep` with the `-E` flag (enabling extended regular expressions) and the `-q` flag (quiet mode, suppressing output).
+The script automatically detects whether it's running in interactive mode or file input mode by checking if standard input is a terminal using `[ -t 0 ]`.
+In interactive mode, it uses a `while true` loop with `read -p` to continuously prompt the user for usernames until a valid one is entered, at which point it exits with `exit 0`.
+In file input mode, it uses `while IFS= read -r` to process each username line by line from standard input.
+Before validation in file mode, the script removes any return characters to handle Windows line endings.
+Each username is then run through `grep`.
 The `grep` command checks if the username matches the pattern `^[a-z][a-z0-9_]{2,11}$`, and based on the exit status, the script displays whether the username is valid or invalid.
-The loop continues until all usernames have been processed.
+In file mode, the loop continues until all usernames have been checked.

 ## Regular Expression Pattern
 The validation uses the following regular expression pattern: